 I hear you.
 I see you.
 I get you.

-Because I was (and sometimes still am!) you.
+Because I was (and still am!) you.

 I’ve stumbled through my own creative process.
 I was second-guessing every single word I wrote, telling myself that I sucked on the daily.
 I deleted two entire manuscripts (yes, two. *sobs*) on the fly because I was sure everyone would hate them.
 I hated my work.
-I hated myself.
 And to top it all off, I had two small kids to care for while I taught full-time and finished my graduate degree, on top of trying to do this writing thing that I was supposed to bring some joy.
-It only added on the pressure.
+It only added to the pressure.

 And then I had a straight-up breakdown.
 My novels weren’t selling.
 My clients were dropping like flies, and I could barely pull myself out of bed.
 It all became so much work.
 There was no joy in creating, even though somewhere deep down I was pretty sure I still had more art inside me to make.
 I was caught in this place where I couldn’t make myself quit, but the act of creating had become so incredibly toxic.